sushantsharma108/FoodShala/Foodshala/README.md

-# Foodshala---online-food-order-system
+# Foodshala-Online Food Ordering System

-i have made is project using PHP as a server side language and HTML, CSS, Bootstrap and javascript as front end and MySQL for databse.
+I have made this mini project using PHP as a server side language and HTML, CSS, Bootstrap and JavaScript as Front end and MySQL for databse.

+You can run this project on your localhost using XAMPP or Wamp Server.